rockymadden/canvas-lms-cloud/readme.md

 * All ports and protocols are open.
 If your IP address is explicitly defined in [group_vars](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/group_vars/all) you are considered an administrator.
 This is enforced via [iptables rules for all hosts](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/iptables/rules.v4.j2).

 __Public:__
-* TCP port 22 is open on all servers.
+* TCP port 22 is open on all hosts.
 However, only SSH key authentication is allowed which is enforced via [sshd_config](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/ssh/sshd_config.j2).
-* ICMP echo requests are allowed to all servers.
+* ICMP echo requests are allowed to all hosts.
 However, there is a threshold of 5 per second which is enforced via [sysctl.conf](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/sysctl.conf.j2).
-* TCP ports 80 and 443 are open on proxy servers and __are the only ports intended for public consumption.__ Via Ansible inventory variables, it is possible to rate-limit connections to help protect against abuse and attacks.
+* TCP ports 80 and 443 are open on proxy hosts and __are the only ports intended for public consumption.__ Via Ansible inventory variables, it is possible to rate-limit connections to help protect against abuse and attacks.

 ## Requirements

-Ansible installed locally and one or more Ubuntu 14.04 LTS servers with:
+Ansible installed locally and one or more Ubuntu 14.04 LTS hosts with:
 * OpenSSH server installed
 * Network interface and hostname configured
 * SSH key transferred

 ## Usage

-Configure and deploy all production servers:
+Configure and deploy all production hosts:
 ```
 $ ansible-playbook -i production-small site.yml
 ```

 ---

-Configure and deploy all development servers:
+Configure and deploy all development hosts:
 ```
 $ ansible-playbook -i development-small site.yml
 ```

 ---

-Configure and deploy just production application servers:
+Configure and deploy just production application hosts:
 ```
 $ ansible-playbook -i production-small application.yml
 ```

 ---

-Configure and deploy just production cache servers:
+Configure and deploy just production cache hosts:
 ```
 $ ansible-playbook -i production-small cache.yml
 ```

 ---
-Configure and deploy just production database servers:
+Configure and deploy just production database hosts:
 ```
 $ ansible-playbook -i production-small database.yml
 ```

 ---
-Configure and deploy just production proxy servers:
+Configure and deploy just production proxy hosts:
 ```
 $ ansible-playbook -i production-small proxy.yml
 ```

 ---

-Perform apt maintenance on all production servers:
+Perform apt maintenance on all production hosts:
 ```
 $ ansible-playbook -i production-small apt.yml
 ```

 ---

-Perform apt maintenance on all production servers without rebooting:
+Perform apt maintenance on all production hosts without rebooting:
 ```
 $ ansible-playbook -i production-small apt.yml --skip-tags=reboot
 ```

 ---

-Perform apt maintenance on all production application servers:
+Perform apt maintenance on all production application hosts:
 ```
 $ ansible-playbook -i production-small apt.yml --limit=application
 ```